-A classic holiday flavour combo in one delicious cake!
+A classic holiday flavor combo in one delicious cake!
 This Chocolate Peppermint Cake combines rich chocolate cake layers with a silky peppermint frosting.

 This recipe has been years in the making.
 Years!
 I first planned to make it two years ago, then again last year, but it kept getting pushed aside.
 I actually love the chocolate-mint combo (hello After Eights!) so I have no idea why I didn’t get to it sooner.
 I’ve actually had the post sitting in my Drafts since Nov 2018!